leonio/otel-docker/README.md

 # (very... very...)
 Basic OTEL setup with Docker
 The most basic, vanilla setup with docker-compose for an OTEL stack consisting of prom, grafana, loki and tempo.

+There are so many great examples online, however some of them are using older versions and some aren't taking full advantage of the otel/otelhttp exporters (or even exporting directly to prom/jaeger/tempo instead of taking advantage of the otel-collector).

+This is a quick and dirty attempt to see what's involved in setting up a local config that is sorta, kinda close to what one could expect with a vanilla setup in mid-2025.

 ## 0. Docker Compose Setup
 bring the stack up:
 ```pwsh